-- 5. Honor visiting teams and spectators as your own guests and treat them as such.
-Likewise, behave as an honored guest when you visit another school. - 6.
-Be gracious in victory and defeat; learn to take defeat well. - 7.
-Be as cooperative as you are competitive. - 8.
-Remember that your actions on and off the field reflect on you and your school. - 9.
-Purpose of Athletics in Our Schools - 10.
 Athletics exist primarily as an essential part of the student's full education.
-As an educational process, they serve these purposes: - 11.
-To teach and instruct students in the rules, fundamentals, and skills of various individual and team sports; to provide physical training and a physical outlet for adolescent energy. - 12.
-To provide healthy competition and cooperation within and between schools, thus inculcating in each student the best principles of good sportsmanship. - 13.
-To develop the other aspects of good sportsmanship, which will best serve each student's education. - 14.
+As an educational process, they serve these purposes:

+- 1. To teach and instruct students in the rules, fundamentals, and skills of various individual and team sports; to provide physical training and a physical outlet for adolescent energy. - 2.
+To provide healthy competition and cooperation within and between schools, thus inculcating in each student the best principles of good sportsmanship. - 3.
+To develop the other aspects of good sportsmanship, which will best serve each student's education. - 4.
 To maintain the spirit of true amateur competition.